 In 1847, the US Army began construction of a sawmill to cut timbers for Ft.
 Marcy.
 This sawmill was later converted to a gristmill in 1852 and, after a few more land transfers, Randall Davey bought the property in 1920 from the Martinez family, converting the mill into his home and studio.
 Gifted in 1983 to the National Audubon Society by the heirs of Randall Davey – and now operated by Audubon New Mexico – it is Audubon’s leading education facility and wildlife sanctuary in New Mexico, seeing over 10,000 visitors annually.

 Docent-lead tours are available every Friday afternoon at 2:00 pm for $5 per person.
-No need to reserve a spot, just show up at our Visitor Center a few minutes before 2:00.
+Please reserve a spot by calling 505-983-4609 x 28.
+Show up at our Visitor Center a few minutes before 2:00 once you've registered to meet with the docent.

 Special arrangements can be made for tours of two or more people for an extra charge.
 Availability of requested dates will depend on docent schedules.
 Please call our office to arrange a date and time for your specialty tour: 505 983-4609.
 Please note that the upstairs of the house is only accessible by stairs.